Freya-MJ/Final-Project/README.md

 for continuous data updates and more sophisticated models that can adapt to evolving societal dynamics.

+## Project Instructions

+#### Setting Up the Environment
+1. Install R and RStudio.
+2. Use `install.packages()` to install required libraries listed at the beginning of the script.
+#### **API Keys**
+For data retrieval, you need to apply for API keys from sources like the United States Census Bureau.
+Store these keys securely and use them to access relevant datasets.
+#### Data Acquisition
+1. Download datasets from the provided links or use APIs to retrieve the latest data.
+2. Store the data in a directory named `/data`.
+#### Running the Analysis
+1. Execute the data preprocessing scripts to clean and merge datasets.
+2. Run the geospatial analysis code to visualize drug-related death trends.
+3. Perform machine learning analysis using the provided scripts to build and evaluate models.
+#### Replicating the Study
+1. To replicate the findings, follow the order of the scripts from data preprocessing to machine learning modeling.
+2. For predictive modeling, ensure cross-validation and model tuning steps are correctly executed.
+#### Contributing
+-   If you wish to contribute to this project, please fork the repository and submit a pull request.

 ## References

 1. C. Merrall, E. L., Kariminia, A., Binswanger, I. A., Hobbs, M. S.,